 As part of their education while growing up in football, players from club academies visited ex-footballers who served in the armed forces to learn about their lives and the sacrifices they made.

-Collins, now 93, was called up to serve in 1944 when he was 18 and was stationed in Italy after training.
+Collins, who died this week at the age of 94, was called up to serve in 1944 when he was 18 and was stationed in Italy after training.

 When Collins was named player-manager at Rochdale, he became the first black-heritage manager in the Football League.

-He talked to the Watford Under-15s about his time in the war and shared with them his experience of the game in post-war England.
+He talked to four Watford Under-15 players about his time in the war and shared with them his experience of the game in post-war England.